baumeise/baumeise.github.io/public/README.md

 ---
 home: true
-heroText: Amsel
+heroImage: /logo.png
 tagline: A ESP32-based learning robot for students.
 actionText: Get Started →
 actionLink: /getting-started/
 features:
-- title: Inexpensive chip kit
+- title: Inexpensive kit
   details: The used components are focused on a minimal price to enable each student to afford a own Amsel kit.
 - title: Beginner-friendly library
   details: The Amsels python library is focussed on students with little or no programming knowledge.